seananderson/metafolio/inst/ms/ms.md

 Introduction
 ============

-Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [@loreau2010a; @loreau2013; @demazancourt2013] (REFS).
-Decades of research has focused on the role of species richness and functional diversity in driving community stability (REFS).
-However, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [@balvanera2006] (REFs).
-Two key dimensions of stability that have been comparatively understudied are response diversity [@mori2013] --- different responses to the environment by functionally similar species [@chapin1997; @elmqvist2003]
+Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @loreau2010a;
---- and the role of metapopulations (REF).
+@loreau2013; @demazancourt2013].
+Decades of research has focused on the role of species richness and functional diversity in driving community stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g. @balvanera2006; @ives2007; @demazancourt2013].
+Two key dimensions of stability that have been comparatively understudied are response diversity [@mori2013] --- different responses to the environment by functionally similar species [@chapin1997; @elmqvist2003] --- and the role of metapopulations.
 Here, we unpack the role of response diversity conservation in stabilizing metapopulations given projected changes in climate.
 With unprecedented loss of biodiversity and levels of environmental change, it is more critical than ever to consider conservation approaches that maintain system stability in the face of environmental uncertainty [@ando2012].

-Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an ad hoc combination of scientific information, political influences, and feasibility (REFs); the management of financial portfolios provides another way of considering risk [@figge2004;
+Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an ad hoc combination of scientific information, political influences, and feasibility [@margules2000]; the management of financial portfolios provides another way of considering risk [@figge2004;
 @koellner2006; @ando2012].
 Economists work to minimize risk and maximize performance of a financial portfolio by building a portfolio of individual investments (called assets) with different attributes.
 For example, different